Matdata-eu/expertise-graph/pages/Home.md

   Be sure to check the graph view for inspiration!
   #+END_NOTE
 - Under construction.
 The following activities are not yet completed:
+	-
 	- Add structured data for the projects
-	-
+	- LATER Add screenshots and other documentation to projects
 - The structured data of this graph is available in RDF
 	- LATER Add link to rdf
 	- LATER Add chatbot